-In Guam and the rest of the Mariana Islands, the Spanish Penal Code for the Philippines and the Law of Criminal Prosecution (Código Penal de las Islas Filipinas, Ley de Enjuiciamiento Criminal) were applied, which were essentially identical to the laws in peninsular Spain.
-According to Article 489 of the Law of Criminal Prosecution, each Court of First Instance (Juzgado de Primera Instancia) was required to have the assistance of a forensic medical examiner, whenever this was requested by the coroner.
+In Guam and the rest of the Mariana Islands, the Spanish Penal Code for the Philippines and the Law of Criminal Prosecution (Código Penal de las Islas Filipinas, Ley de Enjuiciamiento Criminal) were applied, which were generally identical to the laws in peninsular Spain.5 According to

-&lt;sup>4 The narrative of the events that follows is derived directly from the trial record, located at: NAP, Marianas 1822-1898.
+4 The narrative of the events that follows is derived directly from the trial record, located at: NAP, Marianas 1822-1898.
 SDS-4340.
 B-10. s-536 to s-572.
 It was signed in Agaña on December 27, 1886, by Judge of First Instance Joaquín María Llácer y Martín, who had also presided over the investigation into the murder of Governor Pazos.

-&lt;sup>5 The Spanish Penal Code underwent an update in 1884 with the Royal Decree of September 4, and it was subsequently extended to the Philippines in 1886.
+5 The Spanish Penal Code underwent an update in 1884 with the Royal Decree of September 4, and it was subsequently extended to the Philippines in 1886.
 To adapt the legal code to the Philippine context, a commission was established, although they ultimately favored maintaining harmony between the laws.
-The vast majority of the articles enforced in Peninsular Spain were applied in the Spanish Philippines, with only a few exceptions.
+The vast majority of the articles enforced in Peninsular Spain were applied in the Spanish Philippines, with a few exceptions and colonial amputations.
 Upon its publication in the official Gaceta de Manila, the law allowed a grace period of four months before it came into effect.
 This duration was intended to ensure that the news of the updated code reached the entire Philippine territory.
 However, for the Marianas and the Batanes archipelagoes, which were located at a greater distance from the capital, the grace period was extended to six months, taking into consideration the logistical challenges posed by their remoteness.
 See: Código Penal y Ley Provisional para la Aplicación de las Disposiciones del mismo en las Islas Filipinas.
 Madrid 1886, 10.